VJJagan/Android-Projects/README.md

-# Weather App 🌧️🌧️💙💙
+# Weather Application

+This is a Weather Prediction Application written in Kotlin.
+The application provides real-time weather information for any location around the world.
+Users can input a city name or zip code to get information on the current weather conditions, temperature, humidity, wind speed, and other related information.

 ![Platform](https://img.shields.io/badge/platform-Android-brightgreen.svg?color=4078c0&style=for-the-badge)
 ![File Size](https://img.shields.io/github/repo-size/dev-aniketj/Weather-App?color=4078c0&style=for-the-badge)

-#### Simple and Beautiful Weather App using Java.
+#### .

 I am using **https://openweathermap.org/** to get all the data using JSON file.

 ### Steps :

-> First, you have to create a account on it.
+> First, you have to create a account.

 > Then, generate a a unique API key to get all the data from the JSON file.